 If you have any questions as to what service would be appropriate for you, please don’t hesitate to contact me.
 To schedule for a service, please go to the scheduling page.
-For insurance coverage information and rates, please refer to the insurance coverage page.

 Some of the techniques, that may be utilized during a massage session (but not limited to):